mikhail-nikolskiy/opencv-wiki/Coding_Style_Guide.md

 Designing functions and class interfaces
 ----------------------------------------

-It is important to design function interface is a way, consistent with the rest of the library.
+It is important to design function interface in a way, consistent with the rest of the library.
 The elements of function interface include:

 -   Functionality
 -   Name